 If you paid for your gap insurance policy in full, you must contact the company that sold you the policy to see if any unused premium should be refunded when you trade in or pay off your car.

 You can cancel gap coverage if you determine that you no longer need it.

 Gap policies, terms and fees vary.
 To find out about how to cancel your existing gap policy, you’ll need to read through the contract.
 If you still have questions, contact the insurer directly.

-Stand alone gap insurance is a separate policy, so it’s independent from your existing car insurance policy.
+Stand-alone gap insurance is separate and independent of your existing car insurance policy.
 Typically, gap insurance is added to your standard coverage.

-Does a late car payment void out a gap policy?
+Does a late car payment void a gap policy?

-However, your gap insurance won’t pay out for the late payments if you total your vehicle and you’re behind on payments.
+However, your gap insurance won’t pay out for the late payments if you total your vehicle and are behind on payments.
 Gap coverage usually pays out the difference between your wrecked car’s ACV and the remaining balance due to your lien holder on your car loan.
-But there are exceptions and conditions to gap policies for certain items, such as late car payments.
+But there are exceptions and conditions to gap policies for specific items, such as late car payments.